Margaret Atwood: TV cameos

+The Testaments.
+She played a prison guard.

 Activism

 In 2018, Atwood signed an appeal of the American PEN Center in defense of Ukrainian director Oleg Sentsov, a political prisoner in Russia.

 In July 2020, Atwood was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."

 On February 24, 2022, Atwood briefly covered the war in Ukraine at the time of the Russian invasion of Ukraine, and published a link to the state aid fund on Twitter.
 She continues to publish information about the war in Ukraine on the social network.

-In 2024, Atwood worked with Climate Words, a nonprofit that is dedicated to bridging gaps in climate communication and breaking down barriers to meaningful dialogue about climate justice, on the meaning behind the term circumpollutionarity.
-Atwood refers to circumpollutionarity as the pollution of circumpolar lands and waters.
+In 2025, Atwood was among 200 cultural figures signing a letter calling for the release of jailed Palestinian leader Marwan Barghouti.

 Adaptations

 Atwood's novel Surfacing (1972) was adapted into a 1981 film of the same name written by Bernard Gordon and directed by Claude Jutra.
 It received poor reviews; one reviewer wrote that it made "little attempt to find cinematic equivalents for the admittedly difficult subjective and poetic dimensions of the novel."

 Atwood's novel The Handmaid's Tale (1985) has been adapted several times.
 A 1990 film, directed by Volker Schlöndorff, with a screenplay by Harold Pinter, received mixed reviews.
 A musical adaptation resulted in the 2000 opera, written by Poul Ruders, with a libretto by Paul Bentley.
 It premiered at the Royal Danish Opera in 2000, and was staged in 2003 at London's English National Opera and the Minnesota Opera.
 Boston Lyric Opera mounted a production in May 2019, described by The New York Times as "a triumph".
 A television series by Bruce Miller began airing on the streaming service Hulu in 2017.
 The first season of the show earned eight Emmys in 2017, including Outstanding Drama Series.
 Season two premiered on April 25, 2018, and it was announced on May 2, 2018, that Hulu had renewed the series for a third season.
 Atwood appears in a cameo in the first episode as one of the Aunts at the Red Center.
 In 2019, a graphic novel (ISBN 9780224101936) based on the book and with the same title was published by Renée Nault.

 In 2003, six of Atwood's short stories were adapted by Shaftesbury Films for the anthology television series The Atwood Stories.